Do you want to improve your retargeting on Facebook?

 Building a list for retargeting using behavioral data from Intercom

 We’ll keep it simple!
-We’ll target all the people who have signed up to our product but didn’t convert into paying customers after a trial period.
+We’ll target all the people who have signed up for our product but didn’t convert into paying customers after a trial period.

 It is a typical scenario for SaaS products and one that can act as the foundation for much more complex scenarios.
 In general, calculating the number of people who have churned in a given period is the inverse of calculating the retention.
 You may read in detail how to calculate the retention of our users using Intercom.
 We can build on these SQL queries to also calculate the churn.